bsu-cs315/Project_2/README.md

 # Project 2 Daniel Litt
-Platforming game
-A live version of this project can be found <a href="https://bsu-cs315.github.io/Project_2/">here</a>
+A platforming game live version of this project can be found <a href="https://bsu-cs315.github.io/Project_2/">here</a>

 ### How to play